The salmon passport

 We take the same innovative approach to distributing our salmon as we do to farming it.
 Our established network of processors and distributors enables us to transport salmon from Norway to more than 100 countries.
 It’s even possible to get fresh salmon to Japan in just 36 hours.

 We use our relationships with distributors to ensure that you receive high quality salmon, every time.
 Our cold chain is never broken and as a result, our salmon tastes fresh and looks fresh, because it is fresh.

 The most common way to pack salmon is in Styrofoam boxes with ice, which ensures the fish stays cool and fresh.
 However, our distributors are always looking for innovative ways to make the most of every journey.
 For example, when distributing to France, one company packs day-fresh fish fillets into large vacuum bags.
 This method doesn’t require ice or boxes, so they can fit more salmon in.
 When transporting fish throughout Norway, our distributors make the most of our rail network where possible.

+Salmon is brought to Asian markets mostly through air transport.
 Our distributors make careful, informed decisions about the airlines they work with.
-Their aim is to deliver you a high quality product that has covered the shortest possible distance, ensuring the freshest salmon possible.
+The aim is to deliver you a high-quality product that has traveled the shortest possible distance, ensuring as fresh salmon as possible.